Understanding Fertility Problems: The Woman’s Evaluation

 Sonohysterogram.
 This is an ultrasound done with sterile saltwater (saline) solution placed in the uterus.
 The saline makes it easier to view the inside of the uterus.

-If needed, your doctor may suggest other, less common tests.
-Some can be done in your doctor’s office.
+If needed, your healthcare provider may suggest other, less common tests.
+Some can be done in your provider’s office.
 Others are done in a hospital or surgery center.
 For certain procedures, you’ll be given anesthesia to prevent discomfort.

 Hysteroscopy.
-This uses a small, lighted tube called a hysteroscope to view the inside of the cervix and uterus.
+This uses a small, lighted tube called a hysteroscope to look at the inside of the cervix and uterus.
 It is usually done just after your period.

 Laparoscopy.
-This is a type of surgery that can help reveal problems on the surface of the reproductive organs.
-A thin, lighted tube device called a laparoscope is inserted into the body.
-Your doctor then views the reproductive organs through the scope.
+This is a type of surgery that can help show problems on the surface of the reproductive organs.
+The provider puts a thin, lighted tube device called a laparoscope into your body.
+The provider then looks at the reproductive organs through the scope.